 DPI stands for dots per inch - the number of pixels present in each inch of a photo.
 The higher the DPI, the clearer the printed image, the lower the DPI, the more pixelated and blurry the image will print.

 There is no way to change the DPI of an image.
 If you increase the number of dots per inch, you decrease the length and width of the image.

 Our editor is designed to give a low resolution warning when the DPI of an image is 72 or less at the size chosen for print.
-For example, the image with the specs shown here would receive a low resolution warning if printed as a 30x20 large format print, but not if printed as a 5x7 everyday print.
+For example, the image with the specs shown below would receive a low resolution warning if printed as a 30x20 large format print, but not if printed as a 5x7 everyday print.

 Although we print in CMYK color mode, we require that images are uploaded in the sRGB color space.
 If any other color profile is used for uploading (such as Adobe RGB), the printed result may have unpredictable variations in brightness, contrast, or coloring.
 Find instructions on how to change your color profile here.

 Often, it is necessary to edit for the differences in how images transfer from screen to print since ink on paper does not have the same advantages as a high-res backlit computer screen.
 Also, since we use an uncoated matte paper, ink absorbs a bit more and thus images that are dark can look even darker in print.
-One trick we use to account for the transition from screen to print is to drop our screen brightness down slightly (no less than 50%) and then make any adjustments to brightness or contrast from there to help ensure a bright and clear print.
+One trick you can use to account for the transition from screen to print is to drop your screen brightness down slightly (no less than 50%) and then make any adjustments to brightness or contrast from there to help ensure a bright and clear print.